jeanmarcj/JeanMarcJuif_6_09022021/README.md

 Bcrypt : To hash the user password in the BDD Jsonwebtoken : For token authentification
 Multer : To download images
-cors : Allow other ip (outside origin)
+Cors : Allow other ip (outside origin)
 Security
 --------
-helmet package : Helmet helps you secure your Express apps by setting various HTTP headers. cookieSession package : for HTTP session only express-rate-limit package : limit each IP to 100 requests max per windowMs
+Helmet package : Helmet helps you secure your Express apps by setting various HTTP headers.
+CookieSession package : for HTTP session only Express-rate-limit package : limit each IP to 100 requests max per windowMs Dotenv npm package : loads environment variables from a .env file into process.env Xss npm package : filter user input in form to prevent XSS attacks Maskdata npm package : mask the user email inside the data base

 ## Lancer le front-end (répertoir front-end)
 npm start (lance NG Start)